Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Convert between fuel economy units' and lists the specific units (L/100km, mpg-US, mpg-UK, km/L), which defines the tool's scope.
-However, it does not differentiate this tool from the sibling tool 'convert_fuel_consumption', which may have overlapping functionality.
+The description clearly states the tool converts between fuel economy units (L/100km, mpg-US, mpg-UK, km/L), but does not differentiate from the sibling tool 'convert_fuel_consumption' which likely performs the same conversion.
+A brief distinction would improve clarity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.